CDSoft/sp/doc/sp.rst

 In the previous example, the parser computes the value of the expression on the fly, while parsing.
 It is also possible to build an abstract syntax tree to store an abstract representation of the input.
-This may be usefull when several passes are necessary.
+This may be useful when several passes are necessary.

 This example shows how to parse an expression (infix, prefix or postfix) and convert it in infix, prefix and postfix notation.
 The expression is saved in a tree.
 Each node of the tree correspond to an operator in the expression.
 Each leaf is a number.
-Then to write the expression in infix, prefix or postfix notation, we just need to walk throught the tree in a particular order.
+Then to write the expression in infix, prefix or postfix notation, we just need to walk through the tree in a particular order.

 Abstract syntax trees
 ~~~~~~~~~~~~~~~~~~~~~